flink-extended/flink-scala-api/README.md

 ## Release

-Add new Git Tag and push to remote.
-Then watch GitHub Release Pipeline which publishes new artifacts to Sonatype.
+Add a new Git tag and push it to the remote.
+The Release workflow then runs the tests and publishes the artifacts to Maven Central through the Central Portal, using sbt's built-in `localStaging` / `sonaRelease` support.

 ## License